skyfielders/python-skyfield/skyfield/documentation/time.rst

 Note that Skyfield has no problem with a calendar tuple that has hours, minutes, or — as in this case — seconds that are out of range.
-It simply added as many seconds as we specified and let the value overflow cleanly into the beginning of July.
+It simply adds as many seconds as we specified and lets the value overflow cleanly into the beginning of July.

 Keep two consequences in mind when using UTC in your calculations.